Information for Participants

 Dear reader,

 You may be thinking: Why me?
-An Electoral District Day is about bringing together different people from the Electoral District and their diverse experiences to develop recommendations for the German Parliament.
-Random selection is what ensures this diversity.
+An Constituency Day is about bringing together different people from the Constituency.
+Random selection is what ensures diversity.
 That is why it is very important to us that you, in particular, take part.

-Click on the district where you live below to find out when and where the Electoral District Day of your electoral district will take place.
+Click on the district where you live below to find out when and where the Constituency Day of your electoral district will take place.

 Strengthening democracy!

 You may know that the Bundestag has members from all parts of Germany.
-Therefore, the country is divided into so-called electoral districts.
-Several members of parliament (MP) are sitting in parliament on behalf of the people from your electoral district.
-In order for the MPs to learn more about how the people in their electoral district are doing, what they think and how they think politics should change, there's the Electoral District Day.
+Therefore, the country is divided into so-called constituencies.
+Several members of parliament (MP) are sitting in parliament on behalf of the people from your constituency.
+In order for the MPs to learn more about how the people in their constituency are doing, what they think and how they think politics should change, there's the Constituency Day.

-On Electoral District Day, people drawn by lot from an electoral district talk about a federal policy issue.
+On Constituency Day, people drawn by lot from an electoral district talk about a federal policy issue.

 In the morning, you will receive information on the topic and then get into conversation with each other in small groups in an appraising atmosphere.
 The discussion will be facilitated so that everyone can have their say and be heard.